There are more than 20 student organizations on campus, each led by students with guidance by a faculty or staff advisor.

 The society is a club in which business students can meet and participate in activities.
 The club sponsors on-campus presentations and are involved in community service activities.

 A local chapter of the society for students dedicated to improving the understanding and appreciation of biological study and extending boundaries of human knowledge through scientific research.

 The club's mission is to provide a conducive and safe environment for young women to gain leadership, mentoring, and community service skills.

 Saint Joseph College was founded by the Sisters of Mercy in 1932.
 Today we explore the core value of Catholic Identity as a university.
 Our meetings take place in the Campus Ministry Office.
 We invite everyone to the Chapel for Mass on Wednesdays at 2 p.m. and Sundays at 6 p.m. with dinner afterwards.
 Feel free to follow us onTwitter @USJheartsforGod and like our page on Facebook USJ Catholic Hearts.
 Let's learn about Catholic Identity together! ♥ Jeremiah 3:13

-All first-year students are members of the Class of 2020.
+All students are members of a class council and have an executive board.
 This group helps to coordinate first-year student activities, community service, social and fundraising events.